CDRT/docs/ldmm/ldmm_top.md

 The Lenovo Device Management Module requires 64-bit PowerShell v5.1 or higher and runs on Windows 10 and Windows 11.

+## Installing Lenovo Device Management Module

+The module itself is currently available for download here: [ldmm_1.0.0.zip](https://download.lenovo.com/cdrt/tools/ldmm_1.0.0.zip)

+The plan is to eventually have it published in the PowerShell Gallery so it can easily be installed with the Install-Module command.
+For now, the module can be copied to a system and the Import-Module command can be used to install it.

-The module folder, LnvDeviceManagement, consists of the LnvDeviceManagement.psm1 and LnvDeviceManagement.psd1 files plus the Public and Private subfolders containing individual PowerShell scripts for the various functions.
+The zip file contains the module folder, LnvDeviceManagement, which contains the LnvDeviceManagement.psm1 and LnvDeviceManagement.psd1 files plus the Public and Private sub-folders containing individual PowerShell scripts for the various functions.
 To manually install the module, there are two locations that the module folder can be copied to:

 1. Per User:  %UserProfile%\Documents\WindowsPowerShell\Modules
 1. All Users:  %ProgramFiles%\WindowsPowerShell\Modules

-To ensure the module is loaded you may need to Import it first:
+To ensure the module is loaded you will need to Import it first:

 ``` PowerShell
 PS C:\> Import-Module LnvDeviceManagement -Force